List of football clubs in England and Wales by year formed

-List of football league clubs in the top four tiers of English football (i.e. the Premier League and the English Football League), as of the 2024–25 season, by year formed.
+This is a list of football league clubs in the top four tiers of English football (i.e. the Premier League and the English Football League), as of the 2024–25 season, by year formed.
 Where month and day are also published, these are recorded in the notes.

 Different sources offer alternative dates for club foundation dates, and the date attributed to a club can be disputed.
 Reasons for differences include: